nick-f/axm/README.md

 ## Releasing

 To release a new version:
-- update the version number in `version.rb`
+- update the version number in [lib/axm/version.rb](./lib/axm/version.rb)
 - update the changelog
 - commit all changes
 - run `bundle exec rake release`